How to Write Any College Paper Last Minute

 Once you’ve established your thesis and introductory paragraph, move on to the body paragraphs.
 I find this format to be the most helpful for outlining a simple but quality paragraph.

-Plagiarism is stealing, and it’s downright lazy and one of the rudest things you can do to another person.
-Not only does it have very serious consequences, but it’s just not cool.
+Plagiarism is stealing, and it’s also downright lazy and one of the rudest things you can do to another person.
+Not only does it have very serious consequences, but it’s also just not cool.
 Don’t do it.

 7. Finishing Up

-Take a deep breath, break things down, find your data, and insert it into the proper locations.
-You will not get the grade you probably could have gotten if you’d started well in advance, but you won’t flunk the assignment either and you can alleviate some of the dread that accompanies writing a paper last minute.
+Take a deep breath, break things down, find your data, and insert it in the proper locations.
+You likely will not get the grade you could have gotten had you started working well in advance of your deadline, but you won’t flunk the assignment either.
+I hope this article has helped alleviate some of the dread that accompanies writing a paper last minute.
 Now, get some sleep and try to plan better next time.